Shepherd's Bush: Arts and entertainment

 The casting agency 2020 Casting, which supplies extras for film shoots, is based in Hopgood Street, just off Shepherd's Bush Green.

-Some important rock and roll groups have roots in Shepherd's Bush.
+A number of influential music groups originate from in and around Shepherd's Bush.
 The Who infused much of their work with the youth culture of Shepherd's Bush during the 1960s and 1970s.
 Steve Jones, guitarist of punk legends the Sex Pistols, was born in Shepherd's Bush, and Pistols drummer Paul Cook grew up here.
 The Clash's early work is infused with the culture of Shepherd's Bush and the Westway.
 Libertines and Babyshambles frontman Pete Doherty moved to Shepherd's Bush at age 16.
 Tony Butler, bass-player with 1980s band Big Country and others, was born in Shepherd's Bush.
 Bands Bush and Symposium hail from Shepherd's Bush, the former taking their name from the area.

 Classical musicians Evelyn Glennie and Robert Steadman have both lived in Shepherd's Bush.

 In the Westfield shopping centre area at White City, the grade II listed Dimco buildings (1898), now redeveloped as a bus station, were used as the location for the 'Acme Factory' in the 1988 film Who Framed Roger Rabbit.